 This was not Mr. Jones’ first dental appointment.
 He was well aware of the process of taking radiographs.
 “Please open,” I said.
 He then closes his mouth and shakes his head back and forth.
 This continued throughout the entirety of taking bitewings.

 Finally, what should have taken two minutes had eaten up ten more minutes of the appointment.
 Each and everything I tried to do, he made difficult.
 He moved around purposely while I was scaling his teeth and pretended he was going to bite me, making gnawing motions at my hands.
 Not once but throughout the entire appointment.
 When his appointment was complete, I was glad, but now I was running behind and was irritated and frustrated.

 I would like to say Mr. Jones was the only patient I have ever had a problem dealing with, but as I am guessing, every hygienist has those select few.
 Another patient I dread is the “radiograph refusal” patient.
 Radiographs are important for several reasons.
-We as hygienists explain these reasons to the patient, but many times they have their own agendas.
-They cannot afford the X-rays, they do not want the radiation, they believe they do not need X-rays because they have no pain, or they do not have time for X-rays because they are in a rush.
+We, as hygienists, explain these reasons to the patient, but many times, they have their own agendas.
+They cannot afford radiographs, they do not want the radiation, they believe they do not need radiographs because they have no pain, or they do not have time for radiographs because they are in a rush.